jquery/infrastructure-puppet/README.md

 ## UID allocations

 Human users are assigned UIDs starting with 1200.
-These are all assigned via the `users` module.
+These are configured in `hieradata/common.yaml`.

 Statically assigned system UIDs and GIDs start from 600 and should be documented here.